-- A significant direct or indirect financial interest in any company that is a Company vendor, competitor or customer, where the interest could appear to influence decisions with respect to our business or relationship with such company or otherwise influence judgment on our matters. - Serving on the board of directors or employment in any capacity with any vendor, competitor or customer of the Company. - Receiving or giving gifts or entertainment in order to give or receive business favors and accommodations.
+- Holding a significant direct or indirect financial interest in any company that is a Company vendor, supplier, competitor, customer or agent, where the interest could influence decisions with respect to our business or relationship with such company or otherwise influence judgment on our matters. - Serving on the board of directors or employment in any capacity with any vendor, competitor or customer of the Company. - · Receiving or giving gifts or entertainment in order to give or receive business favors and accommodations.